Service information and answers to some frequently asked questions about Skywalk Paragliders.

 What size paraglider should I select?

-In general, we recommend a wing loading in the upper half of the weight range for skywalk paragliders, because this range offers the best balance of performance to weight.
+In general, we recommend a wing loading in the upper half of the weight range for Skywalk paragliders, because this range offers the best balance of performance to weight.
 However, the choice of the right size also depends on the conditions you expect to fly in and on personal preferences.

 Due to the higher wing loading, a paraglider flown in the upper weight range will react more dynamically, will fly more directly, and will suffer fewer collapses.
 This is especially suitable for strong thermals and/or windy conditions.
 If you mostly fly in the mountains, you should consider this range.
 A paraglider flown in the middle to lower weight range will have a muted reaction due to low wing loading and will exhibit more docile flying characteristics, but will also tend to collapse more frequently.
-This is especially suitable if you would like to minimize your sink rate in weak thermals and/or if you primarily fly in the flatlands.
+This is especially suitable if you would like to minimise your sink rate in weak thermals and/or if you primarily fly in the flatlands.
 However, the greater wing area makes it harder to control the glider in strong winds.
 If you are uncertain about the choice of your size or if you are between two sizes, decide according to your own preferences and test fly both sizes.

 How do I calculate my takeoff weight?